Scout For Shipwrecks and Glimpse the Northern Lights on This Underrated Coastline in the Midwest

 Hunt for lighthouses and shipwrecks in Door County

-With nearly 300 miles of shoreline, Door County has one of the longest coasts of any county in America.
-You can probably picture it—it’s the thumb part of Wisconsin’s hand shape.
+With nearly 300 miles of shoreline, Door County has one of the longest coasts of any county in the United States.
+You can probably picture it; it’s the thumb part of Wisconsin’s hand shape.

 The entire area is part of the Niagara Escarpment, an ancient wall of rock that stretches from here to the eponymous New York waterfall.
 The rocky bluffs make the waters particularly treacherous, earning the tip of Door County a wild nickname: Death’s Door.
 Roughly 250 shipwrecks have been documented here, with about 25 easily accessible with shipwreck diving or clear-bottom kayak tours.

 Then there’s the county’s lighthouses for those who prefer solid ground.
-With 11 beaming structures, Door County has the most lighthouses of any county in the USA.
-At a minimum, check out Cana Island Lighthouse in Baileys Harbor and Eagle Point Lighthouse in Peninsula State Park.
+With 11 beaming structures, Door County has the most lighthouses of any county in the U.S. At a minimum, check out Cana Island Lighthouse in Baileys Harbor and Eagle Bluff Lighthouse in Peninsula State Park.
+At the latter, the best vantage point is from a kayak, floating underneath that wall of Niagara rock.

 Chase waterfalls in Marinette

-Wisconsin is awash with waterfalls, but Marinette County has 15 to itself.
-So this is a great spot for a quick waterfall-athon.
-A $5 day pass to Marinette County Parks is ideal: Most of the waterfalls are within a one-hour drive—and most require just a short hike to the churning cascades.
-Eighteen Foot Falls and Long Slide Falls in the Marinette County Forest, plus Strong Falls at Goodman County Park are each standouts, though the tread on your hiking boots will determine your destination.
+Wisconsin is awash with waterfalls, but Marinette County has 15 to itself, making this a great spot for a quick waterfall-athon.
+A $5 day pass to Marinette County Parks is more than worth it: Most of the waterfalls are within a one-hour drive and require just a short hike to the churning cascades.
+Eighteen Foot Falls and Long Slide Falls in the Marinette County Forest, plus Strong Falls at Goodman County Park, are standouts, though the tread on your hiking boots will determine your destination.

 Kayak the Apostle Islands